 There are 2 sets of guides on the bandsaw, one above the table and one below.
 Both sets comprise a pair of guides on either side of the blade and a rear guide.
-All guides are spring-loaded for easy adjustment.

 The side guides should be positioned so they are just behind the blade gullet.
 This will ensure the teeth do not catch on the guides during operation.
-See Fig 9.11.
+See Fig 11.11.

-In addition, the side guides should also be positioned as close to the blade as possible but without touching the blade.
-The guides should not be touching the blade when the machine is running and not under load as constant contact will reduce the life span of the blade, See Fig 9.12.
+The side guides should also be positioned as close to the blade as possible but without touching the blade.
+The guides should not be touching the blade when the machine is running and not under load as constant contact will reduce the life span of the blade, See Fig 11.12.

-The rear guide must also be placed as close as possible to the blade but not be touching it, see Fig 9.13.
+The rear guide must also be placed as close as possible to the blade but not be touching it, see Fig 11.13.